|Find out more about Case Study Four:|

-The overall goal of this study is to examine the implications of the regulation on invasive alien species for practical management in Lough Erne County Fermanagh, Northern Ireland in the context of existing environmental commitments under EU legislation.
-The hypothesis is that biodiversity and related ecosystem services targets can provide clear environmental management objectives for Lough Erne (see map).
+Biodiversity challenge: The goal of this study was to examine the implications of the regulation on Invasive Alien Species (IAS) for practical management in Lough Erne, Northern Ireland, in the context of existing environmental commitments under EU legislation.

 Context: Lough Erne sustains multiple competing activities, each with different demands from the system in terms of ecosystem services and physical resources.
 Lough Erne is a heavily modified water body, containing a range of non-native species following a long history of introducing new fish and other plants and animals.
 In recent times there has been an invasion and proliferation of the Nutall’s Pond Weed (Elodea nutalli), which is listed as an Invasive Alien Species of Union Concern.
 This new arrival is able to colonise deeper areas of the Lough and has clogged many areas of the lake, interfering with popular recreational activities, in particular boating.
 Managing Elodea while meeting the needs of competing users requires consensus on ecosystem boundaries and effective cross border cooperation.